DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-31 Environmental Asset Themes.md

 I did all this on a private branch and didn't push it.
 If you want me to push it so you guys can look around for yourselves, let me know.

+FULL DISCLAIMER: I don't think this looks that good, but it just represents the idea of what we can do for the assets for right now.

 ![](<../../../_Meta/Attachments/Pasted image 20250531054050.png>)

 > Medium Lighting, Fog on, Dithering + Pixelation Shader on